Manifest-Based Access to DICOM Objects (MADO)

 Scope of the Manifest-Based Access to DICOM Objects (MADO) Profile

 The Manifest-Based Access to DICOM Objects (MADO) is a new IHE profile for accessing DICOM instances based on an imaging study manifest.
 The MADO profile is designed to support a common and effective way to retrieve medical imaging studies, whether through existing or emerging standards.
+It is intended to be used in national and regional exchanges, and when used in conjunction with the IHE XC-WADO Profile its operation are extended across communities (e.g. MyHealth@EU cross-border).

 • The DICOM KOS-Based Manifest format